We are ready for Winter 2021

 Note: Students will take CAP-1158 (Communication Process) or COM-1162 (Interpersonal Relationships & Communic.).

-Students are accepted into the General Studies – Indigenous Career Pathways program for the Fall (September) term.
+Students are accepted into the General Arts and Science – Indigenous Career Pathways program for the Fall (September) term.

 General admission requirements